Licensed EV Charger Electricians Serving Seattle, WA

 Can you install a charger in a detached garage?

-Do older Seattle homes need extra planning?
+Do older Seattle homes need extra planning before EV charger installation?

 Should I choose a hardwired charger or a plug-in charger?